 What about the southern hemisphere ?

+I hope my readers in the southern hemisphere haven’t felt too left out by this post.
 In the southern hemisphere the longest day is around December 21.
-What happens is that the Sun starts rising later before December 21, but it doesn’t start getting dark earlier in the evening until well after December 21.
+The Sun starts rising later before December 21, but it doesn’t start getting dark earlier in the evening until well after December 21.
 This is illustrated in the table below, which shows the sunrise and sunset times for December for Wellington in New Zealand, which lies at a latitude of roughly 41 degrees South.

 I hope you have enjoyed this post.
 To find out more about Explaining Science, click on the Home link at the top of this page.